joaopalmeiro/userscripts/README.md

 ## Available userscripts

-- [arxivLinks](src/arxivLinks.user.js): Replace "this https URL" with the actual URL.
+- [arxivLinks](src/arxivLinks.user.js): Replace "this https URL" with the actual URL and supplement papers with extra links.
 - [psnprofilesSearch](src/psnprofilesSearch.user.js): Search for a game on PlayStation Store.
 - [pypiCopy](src/pypiCopy.user.js): Copy the package name and version as a requirement to the clipboard.
 - [pypiLinks](src/pypiLinks.user.js): Supplement packages with extra links for more information.